The alchemy of Trump's victory, at odds with popular vote

 With three states too close to call, Trump led Clinton 279-228 in electoral votes.
 In the popular vote, Clinton was leading 47.7 percent to 47.5 percent, or by about 236,000 votes.

-Trump pulled out victories in Colorado, North Carolina, Pennsylvania, Wisconsin and Florida by the narrowest of margins, yet collected 83 electoral votes from them, or nearly a third of the 270 votes needed to win the presidency.
+Trump pulled out victories in North Carolina, Pennsylvania, Wisconsin and Florida by the narrowest of margins, yet collected 74 electoral votes from them, or more than a quarter of the 270 votes needed to win the presidency.

 Associated Press writer Bill Barrow contributed to this report.